NEXT UP ON this.

 Understanding and managing your daily stress can help you to maintain better health – and manage your waistline.

-Whether you’re feeling stressed about work, study, relationship or other issues, it’s likely the stress is disrupting your dietary behaviours.
+Whether you’re feeling stressed about the snap lockdown, work, study, relationship or other issues, it’s likely the stress is disrupting your dietary behaviours.
 Sometimes we lose our appetite when we’re stressed, while at other times we overeat.
 And so much of the time we simply make poor food choices.

 It’s important to understand the effects of stress on our health and dietary behaviours, says Associate Professor Susan Torres, of Deakin’s School of Exercise and Nutrition Sciences and member of the Institute for Physical Activity and Nutrition (IPAN).
 Assoc.
 Prof. Torres researches the links between dietary intake and mental health.

 ‘Stress is harmful to the body, and particularly is a major contributor to the development of chronic diseases such as obesity, cardiovascular disease, and mental health disorders such as anxiety and depression,’ she says.

 Assoc.
 Prof. Torres explains how the body physiologically responds to stressful situations: ‘When we’re stressed our bodies release hormones like adrenaline, which raises blood pressure.
 If this is a regular occurrence over the long-term, it can result in hypertension which is then a risk for future cardiovascular disease.’

 She has found that stress is a strong influencer on what we eat, and that what we eat in turn can affect our mental health and our subsequent ability to handle stressful situations.